Stocks to Fire and Hire: Emanuel Datt on Small-Caps

 We recently increased our position due to the combination of stronger management discipline, prudent capital stewardship, and imminent UK expansion optionality as catalysts for a re-rate over the medium term.

-Read the full article from Livewiere here.
+Read the full article from Livewire here.

 About the Datt Small Companies Fund